Coffee Filter Butterfly

 Want to save this activity or recipe?
 Enter your email below and we’ll send it straight to your inbox!

-Every butterfly you make with the coffee filters will be as unique as each child because they will draw different designs and use different colors!
+Every butterfly you make with the coffee filters will be as unique as each child because they will draw different designs and use different colors.

 Overhead image of Coffee Filter Butterflies Ingredients

-Supplies Needed
+Supplies Needed For Coffee Filter Butterflies

 • Pipe cleaners – Glittery pipe cleaners are fun for this project, but any pipe cleaner will work.
 We like to match the pipe cleaner to the colors we use on the coffee filter.
+You can also use a clothespin to pinch the filters together.

-The first step to making this craft is to arrange two coffee filters on top of each other.
+Arrange two coffee filters on top of each other.

-Then grab your favorite color of marker and have fun coloring your coffee filter and making your design.
+Have fun coloring your coffee filter and making your design.

 After they have been misted and the colors blend separate the filters and set them aside to dry.
 We like to put them on paper towels so they dry faster.